davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post2.md

 "A" is flatter, but since it's so frequent, it represents a kind of massive, tectonic displacement of words, sort of like the gravity of the moon pulling the tide in and out - the water only rises and falls a couple of feet, but in order for that to happen the entire mass of the ocean has to get moved around.
 The amount of narratological energy needed to produce the "a" trend, from this perspective, seems much larger than for "gun."

 To get a broader sense of this, we can find words that are both very frequent and also very "uneven" across the narrive.
 If we take the 100 most-frequent words across the entire corpus, 90 of them show up inside of the list of the 1,000 most non-uniform words from last week (roughly the top 10%).
 Here, this set of 90, sorted from most to least non-uniform - starting with the most narratologically "skewed".
-(Again, mea culpa that the Y-axes are different, it makes it way easier to see the smaller-but-still-huge trends in the second half of the list.
+(Again, important to note that the Y-axes are different, it makes it easier to see the smaller-but-still-huge trends in the second half of the list.
 Everything here is significant at p ≈ 0.)

 [90]

+- a / an / the
+- and / or / but
+- to be
+- pronouns
+- punctuation

 ## a, an, the